kadenzipfel/smart-contract-vulnerabilities/.github/issue_template.md

 ## Checklist
-- [ ] I have searched the existing issues and pull requests.
+- [ ] I have searched the existing issues and pull requests for duplicates.

 ## Type of Issue
 - [ ] New vulnerability addition